-

 Algonkian Writer Conferences - Events, FAQ, Contracts

-Algonkian Writer Conferences nurture intimate, carefully managed environments conducive to practicing the skills and learning the knowledge necessary to approach the development and writing of a competitive commercial or literary novel.
-Learn more below.
+Algonkian Programs create carefully managed environments that allow you to practice the skills and learn the knowledge necessary to approach the development and writing of a competitive novel.

 Upcoming Events and Programs